i0Ek3/blogie/README.md

 ### Middleware

+Some common application middleware can solve most problems in the project.
+Therefore, in our project, we implemented some basic application middleware, such as access log, recovery, service information storage, rate limiter, redis cache, circuit breaker, cron, timeout control, etc.

 #### Access Log

 Access log basically records the request method of each request, the start time of the method call, the end time of the method call, the method response result, and the status code of the method response result. and other additional attributes to achieve the effect of log link tracing.